How to open a UK business bank account from the US

 • Open your account in person

-Essentially, you can open a business bank account with them, but not from the U.S.
+Essentially, you can open a business bank account with them, but not from the US.

 Barclays Bank